 The Department of Public Services appreciates any care you provide for the tree.
 This care will certainly help in promoting a vigorous, healthy tree, which will add value and beauty to your home and property.

-Tree Removal Process When it is determined that a tree in the right-of-way will be removed, the home-owner will receive yellow tags notifying them about the scheduled removal, as well as each of the following four steps:
+Tree Removal Process When it is determined that a tree in the right-of-way will be removed, the home-owner will receive notification about the scheduled removal.
+Attached is a sample

 When the weather begins to become hotter and drier about mid June the symptoms of DED become apparent.
 Elms are surveyed inspected and infected trees are tagged for removal.
 Removal of diseased Elms is a monumental task and occupies the majority of time for our crews during the summer.